coveo/source.coveo.com/_posts/2017-04-07-create-module-terraform.md

 }
 ```

-It is important to add description, first when you miss a variable and you try a plan, Terraform will ask the variable and display the description.
+It is important to add description, first when you miss a variable and you try a plan, Terraform will ask to set the variable and display the description.
 This can be a great help when somebody will use our module without knowing what it do.

 ```bash
 terraform plan